Md-Emon-Hasan/ML-Project-Iris-Classifier-using-Docker-and-GitHub-Action-with-Deployment/README.md

 ## 📖 Introduction

 This repository showcases a machine learning project aimed at classifying Iris flowers into different species.
-The project leverages Docker for containerization and GitHub Actions for CI/CD to ensure seamless deployment and testing.
+The project leverages Docker for containerization, GitHub Actions for CI/CD, and is deployed on Render for live demonstration.

 ---